SCantergiani/Google-Data-Analytics-Certificate/R & Tableau Version/R & Tableau Version.md

 ### Dashboard

-For the purpose of this project we will be making a dashboard in Power BI and a presentation for our stakeholders.
+For the purpose of this project we will be making a dashboard and a presentation for our stakeholders.
 That being said we created the following type of visualizations:

 - Label - Shows total rides of 2022.